 Natural wonders never cease in Hawaii.
 Even on our last day, when we had a few hours to fill before our flight, we visited the very cosmopolitan Waikiki.
 We walked along the beach to take a photo of the iconic Diamond Head.
 While sitting on the pier, sipping our Starbucks, sea turtles the size of coffee tables swam by.
 My son shook his head and summed up Hawaii in one sentence.
 “This place is wild,” he said.

-One of the best ways to visit Hawaii is on a cruise so you can see the most popular spots easily within a week.
+One of the best ways to visit Hawaii is on the Norwegian Cruise Line Pride of America so you can see the most popular spots easily within a week.
 You will avoid paying inter-island flights and taking time-consuming ferries.
-Norwegian Cruise Lines is the only cruise line to sail these islands year-round on 7-day voyages for about $1,100 per person.
+Norwegian Cruise Lines is the only cruise line to sail these islands year-round on 7-day voyages.

 Published March 27, 2013